Do warehouse clubs save you money?

 Free samples

 The free samples at warehouse stores are the perfect snack while you’re wandering the aisles.
 Hit enough of them, and you can call it lunch.
 The samples are not necessarily there, however, to keep your belly full.
 We all know that tasting the product could encourage shoppers to purchase the item on the spot.
 But, interestingly enough, free samples also work on a customer’s psyche.
 Ever feel a little guilty just walking away?
 Yep, a lot of other people do, too.
-So, out of a sense of obligation or the fear of looking like a freeloader, they head to the checkout with a monster size box of Annie’s Cheddar Bunnies in their cart.
+Out of a sense of obligation or the fear of looking like a freeloader, they head to the checkout with a monster-size box of Annie’s Cheddar Bunnies in their cart.

 Be a smart shopper